Horbenkodev/hugo-blog/content/posts/fintech-business-model/index.md

 ## What is a fintech business model?

-To begin with, let us remind you what <a href="https://anadea.info/solutions/financial-software-development" target="_blank">fintech</a> (or financial technology) is.
+To begin with, let us remind you what fintech (or financial technology) is.
 This term is used to describe new tech solutions that are aimed at enhancing, facilitating, and automating the process of provision and use of financial services.

 By simplifying financial services for both businesses and consumers, fintech can make this space much more accessible for everyone.
 Thanks to technology, financial products and services become more affordable and understandable.